BenRydal/transcript-explorer/README.md

 ![repo](./static/images/te-low-res.png)

 Welcome to **Transcript Explorer!** Transcript Explorer is an open-source tool to dynamically visualize transcripts of conversation and interaction linked to video.
 It provides a set of visualization techniques to visually explore transcripts and interact with video over time.
+Transcript Explorer runs entirely in your browser.
+No transcripts or videos are uploaded, stored, or transmitted—your data stays on your device at all times.

 ## Get Started